melmeiro/MelmeiroTech/README.md

 Contact

-If you have any questions or need further assistance, you can reach me at your-email@example.com.
+If you have any questions or need further assistance, please do not hesitate to reach me.

 Happy configuring!